A Brief History of the Hidalgo Festival of Lights

 One of the driving forces behind the evolution of the Hidalgo Festival of Lights has been the merging of various religious and cultural practices over its centuries-long history.
 This is most notably reflected in the fusion of indigenous and Catholic beliefs, which both play a vital role in the festival’s rituals and symbolism.
 By exploring this syncretism, this section aims to illustrate how the festival has become an important way to connect disparate religious and cultural traditions and bring diverse populations together.

-See also How to Dress for the Hidalgo Festival of Lights
+See also Planning Your Visit to the Hidalgo Festival of Lights

 Political Shifts